jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 v8::Local<v8::Undefined> undefined = v8::Undefined();
 ```

-All primitives, or anything that extends `v8::Primitive` are also child classes of `v8::Value`
+All primitives, or anything that extends `v8::Primitive`, are also child classes of `v8::Value`

 ## 2.x Objects

-According to ECMA-262 section 4.2.1 *Objects* are not created in ways similar to C++, Java, or SmallTalk, but rather though literal notation or via *constructors* that execute an initialization function in the scope of a new object.
+According to ECMA-262 section 4.2.1 *Objects* are not created in ways similar to C++, Java or SmallTalk, but rather though literal notation or via *constructors* that execute an initialization function in the scope of a new object.

 ***Figure 2.x - Creating a literal object in JavaScript***